 Final Paper is due

-The test covers, the Seleucid, Parthian, and Sassanian eras, as well as the post-Sassanian developments, especially in relation to Zoroastrianism
+The test covers, the Seleucid, Parthian, and Sassanid eras, as well as the post-Sassanid developments, especially in relation to Zoroastrianism

 There will be 1 book report, 3 tests, 1 oral report, and 1 final paper.
 Attendance and active participation in classroom discussions also carry points.

 There will be three tests.
 The actual dates for the tests are geared to the completion of the sections of the course devoted to the main topics in that part of the course.
 The exams will cover classroom discussions, reading assignments, and oral reports.
 There will be no make-up tests.
 Exceptions will be made for hardship cases on an individual basis.
 The instructor should be informed in advance of the reason for not taking the test.
 Each test carries 12 points.
 The tests altogether are worth 36 points.

 The final test (test 3) is on Wednesday, Dec.
 23, 1:30-3:30 p.m.